Low back pain

 When questioned three months later, she reported that her low back problem was gone.
 She had exercised daily, in comfort, and also used the stabilizing exercise regularly.
 She felt much more stable on her feet and, for the first time in over twenty years, was able to run short distances.

 Despite lifelong deformity, this subject followed the Arneson Method’s average, two-session pattern to lasting relief from low back pain.
-Evidently, with the back muscles relaxed and the midsection stabilized to minimize strain on the low back, there is no reason for the low back to experience further pain.
+Evidently—in most cases—with the back muscles relaxed and the midsection stabilized to minimize strain on the low back, there is no reason for the low back to experience further pain.
 Minor aches can be remedied at home with the stabilization exercise, until the exercise is no longer needed.
-When pain sufferers have a severe injury, such as a herniated disc, the same conditions of relaxation plus stability are required for healing of the tissue damage.
-Discharge of injury memory ensures deep relaxation.
+When pain sufferers have spinal disc damage, the same conditions of relaxation plus stability are required for healing.
+Where needed, discharge of injury memory ensures deep relaxation.

 Case 2: This 66 year-old man had chronic low back and hip pain following several motorcycle and car accidents over twenty years before.
 His chronic pain continued after four low back surgeries.
 He had attempted a number of pain relief methods with little relief.